Cary Siress is a Senior Researcher in Territorial Organization at the Singapore-ETH Centre (SEC) Future Cities Laboratory, based in Singapore.

 He is a co-author, with John Harwood and Guillaume Mojon, of This Will _ This (Standpunkte, 2009) and has contributed to the collections Infrastructure as Architecture (Jovis Verlag, 2010), Cities of Change: Addis Ababa (Birkhäuser, 2009) and Deviations: Designing Architecture (Birkhäuser, 2008).

-Jesse LeCavalier will be a Moderator of the Workshop “Metropolitan Scale” to be held at the 5th International Holcim Forum “Infrastructure Space” in Detroit, USA in 2016.
+Jesse LeCavalier was a Moderator of the Workshop “Metropolitan Scale” at the 5th International Holcim Forum “Infrastructure Space” in Detroit, USA in 2016.